 We’re not trying to completely cure tinnitus, because for most people there is no direct cure.
 However, we can still improve our quality of life by further understanding our tinnitus.

 The path is very similar to that of dealing with chronic pain.
 For patients who do have chronic pain, there are significant ways to improve quality of life, and thus create a reduction in the pain itself.
 The goal is not to completely remove the pain, but merely to learn how to reduce it.

 Psychology of Tinnitus

-There’s another part of our minds that takes action and that has a positive outlook.
-That part of your mind might have the inspiration to read this article, or the motivation to see a therapist, or the belief that you can do something to improve your tinnitus, to make it get better or potentially go away.
+There’s a part of each of our minds that loves negative thinking—a part of the mind that is comfortable with and tolerant of the presence of tinnitus.
+There’s also another part of our minds that takes action and has a positive outlook.
+This part of our mind might have the inspiration to read this article, or the motivation to see a therapist, or the belief to do something to improve tinnitus.

 Practices to Help Relax Tinnitus

 I also want to mention mind-body practices.
 This could involve meditation, yoga, guided breathing, anything that really relaxes us.